This section includes recent syllabi, SBG course standards and grading rubric, and advice for Calculus I students from former Calculus I students.

 U1 L2 P1 is an abbreviation for Unit 1 Lesson 2 Part 1.

 This playlist is incomplete, as I started creating these videos for my students due to the transition to remote instruction due to COVID-19.
 The videos begin with the extreme value theorem and include content through the end of the course.
-Some videos will be remade (I was sick at one point, and needed to get the videos out for my students anyway).
+Some videos will be remade (I was sick at one point).

 Due to COVID-19, this semester did not go as any of us had planned.
 Here are the quiz keys for the current semester.
 The remaining quizzes and reassessments were taken online and administered through WebAssign, due to the pandemic.